moongraber/PythonProgramming.net-Website/CONTRIBUTING.md

 #Here are some examples of contributions:

 -Contribute to this github.
 I am still a github noob, not really knowing what I am doing.
+Help improve the readme, contributing ... etc

 -General functionality concepts (handling users, CMS, improving the "one big file" init.py aspect)